Joseph Evans & Sons, Pump Makers, Wolverhampton, England.

 No. 31312 remained on site, dismantled until 1987, when following closure it was purchased by Alan McEwen of Keithley.
 Unfortunately owing to other commitments it remained outdoors and un-restored until October 1996 when it was repurchased and transported back to Essex.

-The pump is now in Wiltshire has now been completely dismantled and is currently undergoing the slow process of full restoration back to its original 1939 condition.
+The pump has also been transferred to West Wales, has now been completely dismantled and is currently undergoing the slow process of full restoration back to its original 1939 condition.

 Shown below is another Ex-Salamon & Sons Evans twin recirculating pump 6x5x9, No 57/62309B but fitted with 1939 pumping ends, owned by Norman Heath and currently on dislay at the Museum of Power, Langford, Essex.